dbanetto/uni/report/report.md

 The EPA found that there were inconsistencies when evaluating the range options.
 A key observation was that NZTA gave more weighting to the impacts of social and urban design over the built heritage of the area for no known reason [@epa_report_alt].
-This is a symptom of a lack of transparency in the evaluation methodology and was a key factor to the community push back on the final option.
+This is a symptom of the lack of transparency in the evaluation methodology use by the NZTA and was a key factor to the community push back on the final option.
-The push back to changes in the Basin Reserve area is not a new occurrence with a similar situation occurring when making the Basin Reserve a part of State Highway One in the 1960's [@basin_heritage].
+The push back to changes in the Basin Reserve area is not a new occurrence with a similar situation occurring when making the Basin Reserve a part of State Highway One in the 1960s [@basin_heritage].
 Another aspect of the opaque evaluation was the inconsistent use of affordability to dismiss the tunnel options but not others.
 In particular this occurred when a tunnel based option was reevaluated against the final option and found the tunnel was a better option on all fronts except in cost [@epa_report_alt].